scottlamb/multipart-stream-js/README.md

 Javascript library to parse an HTTP multipart stream.

+**Maintenance status:** not maintained.
+I've switched to WebSockets to avoid problems with browser connection limits.

 ## What's a multipart stream for?

 A multipart stream is a sequence of parts in one HTTP response, each part